 The new Trust Act 2019 (“the Act”) comes into effect from January 2021.

-It is estimated there are over 500,000 trusts in New Zealand and the Act with have an extraordinary impact on thousands of New Zealanders.
-This is a considerable time of change and there is significant work to be carried out in getting prepared for the changes.
-We want to ensure that our clients are ready doe the changes before January 31 2021, this leaves us less than 9 months to help you be prepared!
+It is estimated there are over 500,000 trusts in New Zealand and the Act will have an extraordinary impact on thousands of New Zealanders This is a considerable time of change and there is significant work to be carried out in getting prepared for the changes, We want to ensure that our clients are ready for the changes before January 30, 2021 deadline, this leaves us less than 10 months to help you be prepared!

-If you choose to ignore the Act you will be in breach of your obligations as a Trustee.
-You could find a beneficiary making loud noises, and they could even go as far as applying to the courts to have you removed from your role.
+If you choose to ignore the new Act you will be in breach of your obligations as a trustee.
+You could find a beneficiary making loud noises and they could even go as far as applying to the Courts to have you removed from your role.

-For straight talking legal advice about the new Act please contact us to discuss what changes are required for your trust to become compliant.
+For straight talking legal advice about the new Trust Act 2019 please contact us at email@example.com to discuss what changes are required for your trust to become compliant.